-The good news for you is how we have arranged in this article with an infographic that increases your knowledge for any cutting situation.
-Our designers wanted to make sure that you get a visual image that jigsaw blades will perfect for your job.
-So here, you go.
+We have including a great infographic in this article that will let you know about any cutting situation.
+Our designers wanted to make sure that you get a visual image of saw blades that will be perfect for your job.

-It’s worth remembering that every jigsaw blade will not fit with every jigsaw clamp!
+It’s worth remembering that every jigsaw blade will not fit every jigsaw clamp!

-We classify the blades according to their shanks, and these shanks are only compatible with particular types of jigsaws.
-There are also models that are consistent with multiple shank types.
-However, most of the standard ones only accept the particular one.
+We classified the blades according to their shanks, and these shanks are only compatible with particular types of jigsaws.
+Some models are consistent with multiple shank types.
+However, most of the standard ones only accept a particular one.

 Checking the manual of your jigsaw will help you to understand the shank type.
-You should select for your jigsaw based on your choice, which is fit for your jigsaw (machine).
-Jigsaw-shank types are separated into two major classes.
+You should select the shank for your jigsaw based on your choice, Jigsaw-shank types are separated into three major types.
 They are-

 - U shank (universal shank)